The Land of Rust and Pigskin

 here in a Lutheran church has won me over and I can only use my slight sample of small prior visits, my experience of people who enjoy artwork from my travels and this handful of cultural knowledge to know what to expect.

-( vinyl album of the Ohio Players 'Fire' on sale by a street vendor, New York City,
+( vinyl copy of the Ohio Players album 'Fire' on sale by a street vendor, New York City,

 New York, January 2020 )

-My best guess is based on the past is buildings that recall another century and more reminders of the weight, familiarity and rich taste of the American diet than I have experienced in the year since coming landing in the U.S., winter weather that will remind me of the value of staying inside and exposure to a political climate that will feel reminiscent of the past of the coastal and larger localities where my artwork has spent much of its time, while actually representing all that it ever has, which is America in the present day.
+My best guess based on the past is buildings that recall another century and more reminders of the weight, familiarity and rich taste of the American diet than I have experienced in the year since I last landed in the U.S., in addition to winter weather that will remind me of the value of staying inside as well as exposure to a political climate that will feel reminiscent of the coastal and larger localities where my artwork has spent much of its time, while actually representing all that it ever has, which is America in the present day.

 ( Bus Station Exterior, Toledo, Ohio, January 2020 )